General Resources

 • Everyone is part of a team.
 Please be sure to do your share of the planning.

 • If you are the Unit Leaderdelegate, delegate, delegate!
 No one expects you to run things by yourself.
-Remember your PAs are a great resource as they have been at camp for several years!
+Remember your PAs are a great resource as well, as they have been at camp for several years!

 Please understand that skipping trainings, not communicating with members of your team, and/or refusing to participate in planning and/or set-up may cause you to be dismissed as a volunteer.
-If this happens, your children will be placed at the end of the wait list.
+If this happens, your children will be placed at the end of the waitlist.
 We understand that things arise and circumstances change.
 Work with us and we will work with you.